 - Halt: The subject stands in place for 1 round.
 It may not take any actions but is not considered helpless.

 At 6th level, the death knight can channel a use of his Nimbus of Darkness through a single undead.
-This consumes two uses of his Nimbus of Darkness ability, and functions exactly as normal except that it emanates from an undead creature of your choice.
+This consumes two uses of his Nimbus of Darkness ability, and functions exactly as normal except that it emanates from an undead creature of his choice.

-At 9th level, the death knight gains the Special Command.
+At 9th level, the death knight gains the Special command.

 - Special: The death knight must select a spell, song, limit break, or special ability that the subject possesses.
 The subject uses the special attack against a creature the death knight chooses.
 If the subject does not have the special attack, the Command fails.

 At 12th level, the death knight can channel a use of his Harm Touch or Dark Sword Tech through a single undead.
-This consumes two uses of the ability used, and functions exactly as normal except that an undead creature of your choice must make the attack roll.
+This consumes two uses of the ability used, and functions exactly as normal except that an undead creature of his choice must make the attack roll.